watir/watirbook/installation/ubuntu-11-04.md

 So, in my case, these folders are on my PATH: `/usr/local/sbin`, `/usr/local/bin`, `/usr/sbin` `/usr/bin`, `/sbin`, `/bin` and `/usr/games`.

  `/usr/games` looked like a good place to put the file.
 (Sounds like `chromedriver` will have the most fun there.)
 You can copy the file from Terminal, or with Nautilus (default Ubuntu file manager).
 To open the folder in Nautilus, go to *Places > Computer > File System > usr > games*.
 But Nautilus complained when I tried to copy the file there.
-It said: `Error while moving "chromedriver".
-There was an error moving the file into /usr/games.` and *Show more details* said `Error moving file: Permission denied`.
+It said: `Error while moving "chromedriver"` and `There was an error moving the file into /usr/games` and *Show more details* said `Error moving file: Permission denied`.
 But, I could not find a way to provide root password.
 So, I have tried to copy the file to all other folders in my PATH.
 Can you guess what happened?
 Yes, `Error moving file: Permission denied`.

 Terminal to the rescue! `chromedriver` file is at my Desktop folder, and to copy it to, go to Desktop in Terminal and use this (you will have to provide root password):